robinrendle/robinrendle.com/_posts/2020-10-01-on-the-design-systems-between-us.md

 > Creating modular components isn’t the primary goal or even the primary benefit of creating a design system.
 And what’s more, a focus on process and people always leads to more sustainable systems.

-This angered me because yes but also I tend to forget this.
-It’s easy to get so lost in the details when it comes to design systems that fixing problems can actually be a distraction.
+I tend to forget this, perhaps the most important bit of advice for starting work on a design system.
+It’s easy to get so lost in the details when it comes to fixing problems, so much so that the work can actually be a distraction.

 Just last week this happened to me where I went down the rabbit hole of fixing all the Tag components in our app; making documentation, tidying up our Storybook examples, doing an audit in the app and fixing the styles.
 But then I realized the scope and impact of these changes.
 Instead of fixing these problems myself it actually made more sense that I start to make the case for a dedicated UI engineer to join our team.
 So I went off and wrote a doc suggesting why changing our culture and our org is so important.